ltfschoen/trin/book/src/developers/architecture/process_flow.md

     }
 ```

-Then `./trin-core/portalnet/events.rs` is handles events at the level of the Portal Wire Protocol.
+Then `./trin-core/portalnet/events.rs` handles events at the level of the Portal Wire Protocol.
 These are defined messages that are compliant with the Discv5 protocol, and specific
 to the Portal Network.